aryan68125/Fast_api_project/README.md

 ## Object Relational Mapping :
 Layer of abstraction that sits between the database and a python application. <br>
 ![image info](fast_api_advance/images/readme_images/ORM.png) <br>
+- Instead of manually defining tables in postgres, we can define our tables as python models.
+- Queries can be made exclusively through python code.
+No SQL is necessary.
 ### SQLAlchemy in FastAPI to make database connection.
 SQLmodel is an ORM library that allows us to communicate with the Database engine in a similar way to how django orm works.